MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 ### Identify folded nodes from other nodes
 You can identify the nodes in this diagram into two groups:
-* **Folded nodes** -  This can be either "Value.NativeQuery" or "data source" nodes such as SQL Server.
+* **Folded nodes** -  This can be either "Value.NativeQuery" or "data source" nodes such as Sql.Database.
-* **Non-folded nodes** - Any other node that doesn't have Value.NativeQuery or the name of a particular "data source".
+* **Non-folded nodes** - Other table operators, such as Table.SelectRows, Table.SelectColumns, and other functions that couldn't be folded.

 In the image below you'll see the folded nodes inside the red rectangle.
 The rest are nodes that could not be folded back to the data source.
 You'll need to review these nodes since the goal is to attempt to have those fold back to the data source.